 Alcohol consumption levels in Nordic/Baltic countries

-Nordic and Baltic region has been an interesting laboratory for everyone interested in alcohol research and policy.
-With Nordic countries, we have long and effective experience with WHO recommended alcohol policies and with that one of the lowest alcohol consumption and harm rates in Europe.
+The Nordic and Baltic region has been an exciting laboratory for everyone interested in alcohol research and policy.
+With Nordic countries, we have a long and effective experience with WHO recommended alcohol policies and with that one of the lowest alcohol consumption and harm rates in Europe.
 Baltic countries, understanding the different situation they are coming from, has had one of the highest consumption rates in Europe and thus also in the world and has also struggled with introducing actual alcohol strategies.
-Within the last couple of years, a significant change has taken place and Lithuania and Estonia have adopted new regulations that are now showing the way to rest of Europe.
+Within the last few years, a significant change has taken place, and Lithuania and Estonia have adopted new regulations that are now showing the way to rest of Europe.
 Latvia is also planning further changes that include stronger alcohol advertising limits etc.